UtrechtUniversity/wildlifenl/README.md

 `Tracking-Event` is a record of the position of the user at a certain moment in time.
 Often collected automatically and transparently.

-`Sensor-Reading` is a record of the position of the animal at a certain moment in time, including optional fields for accelerometer and other sensors.

 `Role` is an authorization for a set of functionalities.
 A user having a certain role is authorized to call the functionalities associated with that role.

 `Notice` is a report of something that is not normal and/or should be fixed.
 For example: something is damaged by animals or an animal was killed by a vehicle.